RichardCoffee/fluidity-theme/README.md

 #### Login form

 The theme's login form, suitable for use in a navbar or a widget.
-Can also be able to be used in a modal.
+Can also be used in a modal.

 ### Metaboxes